saiashirwad/graph-cellular-automata/README.md

 ![edge vs node damage](docs/media/edge_vs_node.png)

-Zeroing 70% of the bunny regrows to 0.023.
-Cutting 70% of its edges rots the pattern in place while every node stays alive.
-A grid CA cannot express this kind of wound, and it is the one that kills the pattern.
-Reproduce:
+Zeroing 70% of the nodes regrows to 0.023; cutting 70% of the edges rots the pattern while every node stays alive.
-`uv run python scripts/eval_edges.py` (writes the table, the CSV, and the plot).

-## Things to try

-- more surface clouds (`spot`, `teapot`, …) in the demo picker
-- cut edges during training, not only at eval
-- train on a fresh random graph every episode
-- swap `heart_target` / bake your own point cloud

 The rule learns the bunny on this graph, not the bunny in the abstract.
-That dependence is what the edge table above measures, and it is a failure mode a grid CA does not have.
+Reproduce with
+`uv run python scripts/eval_edges.py`.